 Walking Back in Time; Life Ways of the Fur Trade

-This program runs October 1st through November 27th, suspended during the month of December and resuming January 14th through February 14th.
-Tours at 9:30 a.m., 10:30 a.m. and 11:30 a.m.
-Tuesdays through Fridays.
+This program runs September 29th through February 13th.
+Tours at 9:30 a.m., 10:30 a.m., 11:30 a.m., and 1:30 p.m., Mondays through Fridays.
 It last 45 minutes and is open to one class of 35 students.
 Schools with multiple classes are welcome to reserve more than one time slot.
 This program begins at the main gates of the fort.

 For this exciting and dynamic program, your class will be teamed up with an individual Ranger and led on a walking tour of four different buildings within Fort Vancouver.
 At each building, the class will receive a guided program that includes an interactive component.